Support Us Button Widget

 Of course, the VMFA is free and open 365 days a year.
 Visitors 65+ can secure a membership for $60 or a dual membership for $85.
 Peruse the sculpture garden, explore the latest exhibit, or stop for lunch at the Best Café.

-Get the most out of a Lewis Ginter Botanical Gardens annual membership ($85) by taking adult classes.
+Get the most out of a Lewis Ginter Botanical Garden annual membership ($75) by taking adult classes.
 Plus, membership grants you admission at 345+ gardens around North America — including 10 in VA.

 Maymont offers memberships for seniors and families at a discount.
-An individual pass for one year is $35 and you can get another $10 off if you sign on for two years.
+An individual pass for one year is $35.

 With so much to do as an older adult in Richmond, we know we missed out on some activities.
-Tell us your ideas and we’ll add them to this article.
+Tell us your ideas and we could add them to this article.

 More suggestions from RIC readers

-Try Pickleball: “I am a senior and until 18 months ago had not played a sport since high school.
-Now I try to play 4 times a week.
+Try pickleball: “I am a senior and until 18 months ago had not played a sport since high school.
+Now I try to play four times a week.
 It’s fun and accessible to all ages.
-I play regularly with an 89-year-old gentleman who I often lose to.” - Reader Maureen S.
+I play regularly with an 89-year-old gentleman who I often lose to.” – Maureen S.

 More from RICtoday